 }

-Now that that’s out of the way, everything should be set up.
-All you have to do now is run the build command again, either react-native run-ios
+Now, everything should be set up.
+Run the build command once again, either react-native run-ios or react-native run-android.

-You won't see any new changes inside the app for now, but if it renders correctly as our previous step that means everything is working as expected.
+You won't see any new changes inside the app for now, but if it renders correctly, as in our previous step, everything works according to our expectations.

 The Swipeable Component